 Accreditation by the Western Association of Schools and Colleges

 Rancho Alamitos is fully accredited under the requirements of the Western Association of Schools and Colleges (WASC).
 Re-accrediting must occur every six years.
 The WASC accreditation process is called Focus on Learning.
 The goal of this process is to evaluate a school’s impact on student learning, as well as the effectiveness of the school’s programs and its operation.
-For the last year-and-a-half, Rancho Alamitos has been undergoing the Focus on Learning Process to prepare for a visit from a WASC visiting committee in late March of 2017.
+For the last year-and-a-half, Rancho Alamitos had been undergoing the Focus on Learning Process to prepare for a visit from a WASC visiting committee in March of 2017.

 Focus on Learning involves our entire faculty clarifying our schoolwide learning goals and studying what we do to help students meet them.
 Rancho Alamitos’ Schoolwide Learning Goals are: